learning-cubes/learn/README.md

 To run the prototype, several arguments have to be passed to the python call.

 1) Benchmark selection:
-We have 4 types of benchmarks available.
+We have 6 types of benchmarks available.
     - dia-r (This is K Diagonal Restricted in the paper)
     - dia-u (This is K Diagonal Unrestricted in the paper)
     - big-c (This is K Big Overlapping Cube in the paper)
     - k-cubes (This is K cubes in Z^d in the paper)
+    - k-dia (This is K Diagonal in the paper)
+    - mondec (This is Example 2 in the paper)

 2) Tool selection: